 - The star of the show from the partnership is the H. Upmann by AJ Fernandez, which has sold very well since its introduction a few years ago.

 - JR Cigar, which has the same parent company as Altadis U.S.A., advertises on halfwheel.

 - Final Smoking time was one hour and 45 minutes on average.

 - Site sponsors Atlantic Cigar Co., Corona Cigar Co., Famous Smoke Shop, JR Cigar and STOGIES World Class Cigars all carry the Trinidad Espiritu Robusto.

-This is a good cigar—albeit not a very good cigar—that was plagued by one cigar burning poorly for the latter half of the cigar.
+This is a good cigar—albeit not a very good cigar—that was plagued by one sample burning poorly for the latter half of the cigar.
 Flavor-wise, it’s a nice medium-plus profile, but I have no idea where it would fall into the large catalog of Altadis U.S.A. releases.
-More importantly, if you put on a table next to all the other Altadis U.S.A. releases from 2019, I’m not sure why you would start with this one.
+More importantly, if you put it on a table next to all the other Altadis U.S.A. releases from 2019, I’m not sure why you would start with this one.
 Like the H. Upmann Hispaniola by Jose Mendez, a slightly better cigar, Altadis U.S.A. seemed to fall victim of its own richness in brands in 2019.
-I’m curious to see what becomes of this series going forward but that has more to do with the trajectory of Altadis U.S.A. than it does with the first offering of Espiritu.
+I’m curious to see what becomes of this series going forward, but that has more to do with the trajectory of Altadis U.S.A. than it does with the first offering of Espiritu.